Partnerships & Collaborations

 In each of these areas Goodwill operates programs with the local Domestic Abuse Shelters.
 Goodwill offers an 8 week program that allows women living in the Shelter to work up to 40 hours per week at the Goodwill Retail Store & Training Center.
 This provides women with the opportunity to: 1) earn wages that can be saved for their first month’s rent and other expenses when they move out of the Shelter, 2) develop work skills and behaviors that will help them secure future employment, and 3) obtain a positive work reference.

-Complete Service Area
+Entire Service Delivery Area

 As a not-for-profit human services organization, Goodwill NCW uses the revenue from our stores to fund a wide variety of innovative programs and services that serve north central Wisconsin communities.
 In many cases, we collaborate with community partners, who also bring resources to the cause.